-People who are not fully immunized with 2 MMRs will be excluded from school if there is a case of in their school.
+People who are not fully immunized with 2 doses of MMR vaccine may be excluded from school if there is a confirmed case of rubella in their school.

-You can also help prevent the spread of rubella by washing your hands after coughing, sneezing, and going to the washroom, and before preparing foods or eating.
+You can also help prevent the spread of rubella by washing your hands after coughing, sneezing, and before preparing foods.
 If you do cough or sneeze, cover your nose and mouth.
 Do not share cigarettes or drink from the same glass, water bottle or straw as others.